ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## About the license

 All written code in this repo is mine and are under the BSD-3-Clause license.
 However, to be able to actually use my code you need to install METAS UncLib package, which is under their own license [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html).
-According to them, it is free for non-commercial use.

 Other packages as numpy, skrf, scipy and matplotlib are either under MIT or BSD-3.
 So nothing to be concerned there.